The Cairngorms Up-Close: Gallery

 Where and when encountered: Anagach Woods on 29 August 2024

-About: Gall midges of the species Macrodiplosis roboris cause characteristic folds to form on the lobes of oak leaves.
+About: Gall midges of the species Macrodiplosis roboris cause characteristic folds to form between the lobes of oak leaves.
 The galls can be found in various corners of Great Britain.

 Microbotryum bistortarum